 On July 22, 2021, we entered into a fixed-rate interest rate swap agreement to change the LIBOR-based component of the interest rate on a portion of our variable rate debt to a fixed rate of 1.291% (the "2021 Swap").
 The 2021 Swap has a notional amount of \$60.0 million and a maturity date of July 31, 2024.
 The objective of the 2021 Swap is to eliminate the variability of cash flows in interest payments on the first \$60.0 million of variable rate debt attributable to changes in benchmark one-month LIBOR interest rates.
 The hedged risk is the interest rate risk exposure to changes in interest payments, attributable to changes in benchmark one-month LIBOR interest rates over the interest rate swap term.
 The changes in cash flows of the interest rate swap are expected to exactly offset changes in cash flows of the variable rate debt.
 We designated the 2021 Swap as a cash flow hedge at inception.
 Cash settlements of the 2021 Swap are recognized in interest expense.

-Refer to Note 19 in the Notes to Consolidated Financial Statements included in this Annual Report for further discussion about the interest rate swaps.
+Refer to Note 19 in the Notes to Consolidated Financial Statements included in this Annual Report for further discussion about the interest rate swap.

-At December 31, 2021, we had \$148.9 million of principal outstanding under the Term Loan Facility without regard to capitalized debt issuance costs.
-A one-percent increase in one-month LIBOR would have resulted in a net increase in interest expense of \$0.1 million on an annualized basis due to the fact that the Term Loan Facility is subject to a LIBOR floor of 1.000% and one-month LIBOR was below the floor as of December 31, 2021.
+At December 31, 2022, we had \$147.4 million of principal outstanding under the Term Loan Facility without regard to capitalized debt issuance costs.
+A one-percent increase in one-month LIBOR would have resulted in a net increase in interest expense of \$0.9 million on an annualized basis.